apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

 TABLE input argument
 ~~~~~~~~~~~~~~~~~~~~
 Python UDTFs can also take a TABLE as input argument, and it can be used in conjunction
 with scalar input arguments.
-By default, you are allowed to have only one TABLE argument as input, primarily for
+You are allowed to have only one TABLE argument as input.
-performance reasons.
-If you need to have more than one TABLE input argument,
-you can enable this by setting the ``spark.sql.tvf.allowMultipleTableArguments.enabled``
-configuration to ``true``.

 .. literalinclude:: ../../../../../examples/src/main/python/sql/udtf.py
     :language: python